equivalent/dummy-sinatra-puma-socket-docker-app/README.md

-# Dummy Puma Sinatra Docker app. runnig on a socket
+# Dummy Puma Sinatra Docker app. running on a socket

-Given your NginX server is expecting connection on unix socket `unix:///var/shared/app.sock` This docker image recipie will run small [Sinatra](http://www.sinatrarb.com/) dummy application that will run [Puma server](http://puma.io/) on this socket.
+Given your NginX server is expecting connection on unix socket `unix:///var/shared/app.sock` This docker image recipe will run small [Sinatra](http://www.sinatrarb.com/) dummy application that will run [Puma server](http://puma.io/) on this socket.

-for example:
+For example:

 ```
 /etc/nginx/nginx.conf